Blessing scam: Communities targeted

-These scams have been reported in San Francisco, New York, Los Angeles, Seattle, England, Turkey, Scotland, Australia, and New Zealand.
+These scams have been reported in Chicago, San Francisco, New York, Los Angeles, Seattle, England, Turkey, Scotland, Australia, Canada, and New Zealand.

 One source states that the suspects in one case had also traveled to Indonesia, Japan, Malaysia, Brunei and Cambodia.
 Over the course of a year, reported cases of the scam have cost San Franciscans alone over $1.5 million.

 Law enforcement response

 San Francisco issued a public safety alert which, along with media publicity, led a mark to recognize the scam and go to the police.
 The prosecution was controversial because the scammers claimed they were being forced by organized crime bosses to operate the scam, or their relatives would be harmed.